GSA/digitalgov.gov/content/events/2019/11/2019-11-08-intro-kanban-i.md

 ## About this session — Kanban, Part I

 Kanban is not strictly an Agile method as it can be used to model any flow-based process.
 However it is quite applicable for Agile situations, and is much more amenable to environments that are not concerned with software development.
+18F’s Operations team used Kanban very successfully in 2016 to bring order to a chaotic process.

 ## More talks in this series: